 Drugstores in Japan (Part 1)

 You should never skip a visit to the drugstores in Japan.
-It’s where you can find a vast collection of Japanese beauty products at a “bargain”–your cosmetics, facial care, body care, etc. Not only that, you can also find effective over the counter (“OTC”) medicine, household products, food, etc.
+It’s where you can find a vast collection of Japanese beauty products at a “bargain”– your cosmetics, facial care, body care, etc. Not only that, you can also find effective over-the-counter (“OTC”) medicine, household products, food, etc.

 List of Drugstores in Japan